-Of course in addition to the number of visitors, you could also make a case for waterfalls that get lots of publicity as well as Google inquiries, but perhaps not as much visitation as the waterfalls mentioned above.
-Such waterfalls that fall into this category include Havasu Falls, Angel Falls, Kaieteur Falls, etc. Of course, quantifying how much publicity a waterfall gets is difficult since I don't think people keep track of these things.
+Of course in addition to the number of visitors, you could also make a case for waterfalls that get lots of publicity but perhaps not as much visitation as the waterfalls mentioned above.
+Such waterfalls that fall into this category include Havasu Falls, Angel Falls, Kaieteur Falls, etc. Of course, quantifying how much publicity a waterfall gets is difficult since I don’t think people keep track of these things.
 In any case, other candidates that might fall into this category can be found on our Top 10 Best Waterfalls of the World List.

 Lastly, there are waterfalls famous in specific regions.
 You can see which ones they are for the places that we’ve visited by looking through our Regional Top 10 Lists, which includes:

 Can’t find your question nor an answer to your question?